-When you don’t want to spend ages in the kitchen, try this easy turmeric chicken recipe with fennel!
+When you don’t want to spend ages in the kitchen, try this easy turmeric chicken recipe with fennel, orange, and warming spices!

 close up of roasted chicken with turmeric, fennel, and citrus.

-• Marinade: Extra virgin olive oil, white wine, orange juice, lime juice, yellow mustard, and brown sugar are whisked together to form the marinade for the chicken, fennel, onions, and orange.
+• Marinade: Extra virgin olive oil, white wine, orange juice, lime juice, yellow mustard, brown sugar, salt, and pepper.

-• Chicken: You will need 6 pieces of bone in, skin on chicken.
-I used whole chicken legs (the thigh and drumstick), but you could also use breasts, a combination of the two, or a whole chicken cut into 6 or 8 pieces — depending on how large the chicken is.
+• Chicken: I used whole chicken legs (the thigh and drumstick), but you could also use breasts, a combination of the two, or a whole chicken cut into 6 or 8 pieces.

 • Vegetables and more: Fresh fennel has a strong anise kick when raw, but this transforms into a delightful sweetness when it’s roasted.
 I also add some sweet onion and unpeeled sliced oranges.